SMB, SME/ “Mid-Market” and large enterprise… What’s the difference, and why does your business size classification matter?

 - The 28 million small businesses in the US account for 54% of the country’s sales

-SME (Small and Medium Enterprises).
+- What does the SME acronym stand for?
+Small and Medium Enterprises.
 Also known as the “Mid-Market”

-- SME is a more globally-used term than SMB, and is the official market phrase for internationally-based enterprises such as the United Nations, World Bank, World Trade Organization and the European Union.
+- What is SME?
+How is SME different from SMB?
+The SME definition is more globally-used than SMB, and is the official market phrase for internationally-based enterprises such as the United Nations, World Bank, World Trade Organization and the European Union.

 - Employees: The European Union has defined an SME as a legally independent company with 101-500 employees